 - MySQL – provides the database engine for your web site allowing us to store information such as sensor readings

 - PHP – is a popular scripting language that allows us to serve dynamic webpages, It can present your webpage in a different way depending on circumstances.

-To configure the Pi I am assuming that you are running the latest version of Raspbian and have the ability to connect to your Pi either through SSH with putty and FTP with Filezilla or directly with a keyboard and monitor.
-If you haven’t set-up your Pi yet then check out my getting started section.
+To configure the RPi I am assuming that you are running the latest version of Raspian and have the ability to connect to your Pi either through SSH with putty and FTP with filezilla, or directly with a keyboard and monitor, if you haven’t set-up your RPi yet then check out my getting started section.

-Next download the Apache web server package, to do this log into your Pi via ssh or the desktop and enter the following command
+First we need to download the apache web server package, to do this log into your RPi via ssh and enter the following command

 Once this is complete we can check that it has been successful but accessing the initial welcome page that it has created.
-Open a web browser and in the address line type “http://192.168.1.20” (enter the address of your Pi).
-If you’re not sure of the IP address of the Pi, enter the following command
+Open a web browser and in the address line type “http://192.168.1.20” (enter the address of your RPi).
+This should present you with the following page.

 This is just the default index.html, in order to edit the page we need to adjust the permissions on the file.
-Log into your Pi and access the web server folder using the following commands
+Log into your RPi and access the webserver folder using the following commands

-You will see the HTML code for the index page, if you scroll down to the <body> section of the page you will see the writing that was presented in the browser, make some changes to the body text, then press Ctrl+X, then Y, then Enter to save the changes.
+Here you will see the HTML code for you index page, if you scroll down to the <body> section of the page you will see the writing that was presented in the browser, change some of this then press Ctrl+X, Y and enter to save the changes.
 If you now go back to your browser and refresh you should see your changes.

 To confirm that it has been loaded properly we will need to create a file called index.php and put some content into it.
-Log into your Pi and enter the following commands.
+Log into your RPi and enter the following commands.